- 1 Top 7 Best Printer for Computer Compared

 - 1.7 #7 HP OfficeJet 5255 Wireless All-in-One Printer – Best App

 - 1.8 How We Decided

 - 2 Printer for Computer Buying Guide

 The best printer provides steady and reliable performance printing out everything from coupons to term papers.
 In other words, multifunction printers.
 Our evaluation focused on the number of pages printed per minute (PPM), automatic duplexing (two-sided printing), all-in-one functionality, and print quality.
-We also looked into auxiliary home printer features such as dedicated smartphone apps to download directly from cloud services like Google Cloud, as well as intuitive and responsive touchscreen displays to manage printing tasks.
+We also looked into auxiliary smart home printer features such as dedicated smartphone apps to download directly from cloud services like Google Cloud, as well as intuitive and responsive touchscreen displays to manage printing tasks.

 After more than 15 hours of research and testing, our top pick for the best printer goes to the Brother Compact Monochrome Laser Printer.
 It offers the highest PPM rating, offers two-sided printing, and accommodates more than 5 paper sizes to make it a true dynamo for home or office use.